 Julia Rose's Instagram Was One of the Most Reported Accounts Ahead of Ban

 Instagram influencer Julia Rose admits that her page was one of the most reported Instagram accounts out there following her ban from the social media platform.
 While it's unclear why her page was banned, she still found ways to post to socials.
-During an interview with the Hollywood Raw, Rose admits that her page is often reported and that those who deal with pages being reported were shocked at how many times hers was called in.
+During an interview with the Hollywood Raw, Rose admits that her page was often reported and that those who deal with pages being reported were shocked at how many times hers was flagged.

 "I mean, I remember when I reached out to one of the connections we had at Instagram, and they were like, 'We have not seen a page get this many reports at once in a really long time,'" she responded when asked how many times her page got reported.
 "My page is probably one of the top reported pages out there, I'd say, 100 percent."